Tactics/cf_developer_docs/source/includes/12_authentication_oidc.html.md

 The JWT token contains the basic claims (sub, username, email) as well as the 80 character access token like you would get when creating a personal access token.

-Both the longer JWT token and the 80 character token can be used in the `Authentication: Bearer <token>` header.
+Both the longer JWT token and the 80 character token can be used in the `Authorization: Bearer <token>` header.
 This means you can store either one depending on your use case.